AppHouseKitchen/AlDente-Charge-Limiter/README.md

 IMPORTANT: Keeping your battery at a lower percentage, such as under 80%, over weeks without doing full cycles (100%-0%) can result in a disturbed battery calibration.
 When this happens, your Macbook might turn off with 40-50% left or your battery capacity will drop significantly.
 However, this is only due to a disturbed battery calibration and not because of a faulty or degraded battery.
 To avoid this issue, we recommend doing at least one full cycle (0%-100%) every two weeks.
 Even if your battery calibration gets disturbed, doing 4+ full cycles will recalibrate your battery and the capacity will go up again.

 ## FAQ's
-Check out our FAQ's on our website here: https://apphousekitchen.com/faq/
+Check out our FAQ's on our website [here](https://apphousekitchen.com/faq/).

 ## Other tools used in this project:
 * <https://github.com/beltex/SMCKit>